def1ant1/RusticUI/docs/README.md

 # Docs

-This is the website of the company (MUI), the documentation of Material UI, MUI Base, MUI System, and Joy UI.
+This directory powers the RusticUI documentation site maintained by Apotheon.ai.
+It covers the RusticUI component families, headless primitives, automation tooling, and migration paths.

 To start the docs site in development mode, from the project root, run: